 Final Exam: The final exam will be a departmental, comprehensive exam.
-All students will take the exam at the same time on Thursday, Aug.
-13, 2015 during class time.
+All students will take the exam at the same time on Monday, Dec.
+11, between 3:30 and 5:30 p.m.

 Please note that this is an unusual time and make your arrangements to be present.
 Make-up final exams will not be allowed.
 The location of the final exam will be announced toward the end of the semester (Departmental policy).